marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 <gwmw class="ginger-module-highlighter-mistake-type-1" id="gwmw-15626213643827032383652">Arghhh</gwmw>.
 With CloudCannon–no worries, mate\!
 In fact the theme this blog is using has this code already in these pages.
 Now that's responsible coding\!
 Happy Days :-)

-I'm sure, in the WordPress realm, there's a bloated 500 file plugin that will do this tiny little thing for you.
+I'm sure, in the WordPress realm, there's a bloated 500 file plugin that will do this *one tiny little thing* for you.

 #### Local Development Environment

 I'm back using a version control system\!
 Something I haven't been able to use in the WordPress universe.
 And, GitHub rocks\!
-My live CloudCannon sites, GitHub code repositories, development repositories, and

-<gwmw class="ginger-module-highlighter-mistake-type-3" id="gwmw-15626213707011523747827">development site</gwmw> are always in sync.
+My live CloudCannon sites, GitHub code repositories, development repositories, and development site, are always in sync.
 Love it.
 I don't think I could ever do this with WordPress (smoothly).
 I wouldn't even know where to start.
 With CloudCannon, GitHub is a natural part of the process.

 I can build/test/publish

 <gwmw class="ginger-module-highlighter-mistake-type-1" id="gwmw-15626213731199925626771">customisations</gwmw> quickly.
 The dev cycle is light-speed fast compared to WordPress.

 So, with GitHub and using GitHub Desktop, my two CloudCannon sites are completely portable.
-I.e.

-<gwmw class="ginger-module-highlighter-mistake-type-2" id="gwmw-15626225687922313061468">there</gwmw> already in the cloud, on the web, and on my desktop.
+I.e., they are already in the cloud, on the web, and on my desktop.
 I can take them anywhere that runs Jekyll.

 Developing websites using local dev env is fast–it's the way to go.
 What if I want to move the code to another server or another laptop.
 Easy.
 Setup Jekyll and Github Desktop and away you go.